parmaja/tyro/README.md

 # Issues

-There is problem in raylib, in fact in OpenGL that cannot/not easy share texture between thread, we need another trick to pass drawing commands to main thread, but now i am sending objects to draw it in main thread, it is work fine until now
+There is problem in raylib, in fact in OpenGL that cannot/not easy share texture between threads, we need another trick to pass drawing commands to main thread, but now i am sending objects to draw it in main thread, it is work fine until now

 https://github.com/raysan5/raylib/issues/454